weirdev/lagern/BackupCore/Notes.md

 		Should the API and console app be seing BackupStore and BlobStore directly?
 			If yes always access like Core.B___Store or pull out and use like own variable?
-			If no make BackupStore and BlobStore protected and add needed public interfaces to Core ** Switch to existing argparser (ie from nuget)
+			If no make BackupStore and BlobStore protected and add needed public interfaces to Core ** Add status command
+	much like git status
+	would show differences and estimate size of a run also show path to src/dst
+Switch to existing argparser (ie from nuget)
 Add more unit tests
 	deteting backups and dereferencing